-Employees must be given a notice of termination, unless the parties conclude a mutual agreement in this respect.
-In the case of an indefinite term contract, a reason must be offered in writing by the employer that would justify the notice of termination.
-A contract may be also terminated without notice due to a gross violation by the employee of his/her duties.
+Employees must be given a notice of termination unless the parties conclude a mutual agreement in this respect.
+An employment contract for an indefinite or definite term may be terminated with notice or may be terminated without notice due to a gross violation by the employee of his/her duties.
+In cases of an indefinite-term contract or termination without notice, reason must be offered in writing by the employer that would justify the termination.